davidbarbi3r/MyPortfolio/src/content/post/en/pizza-carmes.md

 Developer and designer of the project

 ### Commission / Objectives
-Redesign of the Pizza Carmes website, with the addition of new features to facilitate management of the pizzeria.
+Pizza Carmes is above all the story of two former employees who took over the business of a famous pizza brand.
+They set up their own restaurant in order to be totally independent and free from the constraints of a franchised restaurant.

+To improve their sales and customer experience, they contacted me to redesign their website, both in terms of design and functionality:

-- Possibility of choosing extras when ordering pizza,
+- Ability to choose extras when ordering pizza,
 - Choice of dough thickness in menus,
 - Creation of an intuitive administrator interface for modifying, adding and deleting pizzas, menus, ingredients, etc.
 - Out-of-stock management via admin interface,
+- Add sales suggestions before payment,
 - Dynamic management of delivery / pick-up times...

+These improvements will enable us to better manage our services, particularly during rush periods, and also to increase the average order basket.

+The site has been entirely designed according to best practices in natural referencing, responsive design and performance optimization.

 ### Technologies Used